 Chapter One: Have a Nice Day

-“Mosque— No!” argued an animated, bearded Shi’a Moslem at the very front of a gathering mob.
+“Mosque—No!” argued an animated, bearded Shi’a Muslim at the very front of a gathering mob.

 April 3, 2003, 6 A.M.
 The Shi’a city of Najaf in southern Iraq.

-No!”
-From everywhere, Moslems in Najaf, Iraq, raced into the narrow, bannered street leading to their historic gold-domed Ali Mosque.
-Boasting tall twin minarets, reaching for the heavens, this structure is perhaps the holiest Islamic site for all Shi’a Moslems.
+“In city—yes.
+In city—Okay.
+Mosque—No!”
+From everywhere, Muslims in Najaf, Iraq, raced into the narrow, bannered street leading to their historic gold-domed Ali Mosque.
+Boasting tall twin minarets, reaching for the heavens, this structure is perhaps the holiest Islamic site for all Shi’a Muslims.
 Ali was the son-in-law and cousin of the Prophet Mohammed.
 The mosque holds his tomb in a massive gold-emblazoned cube.
 By Shi’a tradition, this is also the burial place of Adam and Noah.
 The crowd menacingly pumped their right arms in defiance, with the anger of centuries in their eyes, pressing forward against a too-thin cordon of Shi’a clerics, arms barely linked, trying to calm them down.

 Facing the frenzied mob, eyeball-to-eyeball, was Lt.
 Col. Chris Hughes, a simple-spoken Red Oak, Iowa man, 42 years old and an elite war fighter.
 Hughes was battalion commander of the lethal and legendary Second Battalion, 327th Infantry of the 101st Airborne, which had thrust through the desert to secure Najaf, spearheading away from the main columns pouring into Iraq.